-Variation magnetic measurements were performed at the College building of Clementinum.
+Variation magnetic measurements were performed at the college building of Clementinum.
 When establishing the observatory, there was an effort to eliminate disturbing influences as much as possible, and the installation location and the relative position of the devices also relied on this.
 The devices were arranged so that one observer could perform measurements of all magnetic elements at an interval of about 2 min.
-In the first few years, the observers were probably aware of the existence of the effect of temperature changes on the magnetisation of the rods (magnetic needles), although the very first yearbooks did not report the temperature correction.
-This issue concerns the measurements of the variations of the horizontal intensity with a bifilar instrument (see the next section for some details on this device).
-The temperature correction coefficients for the first bifilar instrument in Prague, which was in operation until 1845, were calculated retrospectively only later.
+During the first few years, the observers were probably aware of the existence of the effect of temperature changes on the magnetisation of the rods (magnetic needles), although the very first yearbooks did not report the temperature correction.
+This issue concerns the measurements of the variations in the horizontal intensity with a bifilar instrument (see the next section for some details on this device).
+The temperature correction coefficients for the first bifilar instrument in Prague, which was in operation until 1845, were only calculated retrospectively.
 A brief description of the instruments, an overview of the measurement procedure and a discussion of the temperature corrections for the bifilar device are given in the paper by Hejda et al. (2021a).

-Kreil points out the importance of performing variation measurements for magnetic and meteorological phenomena, as far as possible, with a time step 1 h.
-Declination, horizontal intensity, inclination and the period of oscillation of the inclination needle were recorded in variational magnetic observations and presented in Beobachtungen in table forms.
-As pointed out, the variability of individual magnetic elements over time is different.
+Kreil points out the importance of performing variation measurements for magnetic and meteorological phenomena, to the extent possible, with a time step of 1 h.
+Declination, horizontal intensity, inclination and the period of oscillation of the inclination needle were recorded in variational magnetic observations and presented in Beobachtungen in tabular form.
+As pointed out, the variability in individual magnetic elements over time is different.
 This was taken into account in the observation time schedule.
-The first two elements, i.e. declination and horizontal intensity, often change quite significantly from minute to minute, and therefore their observations were always made in the same second.
-In case of inclination, the changes are less pronounced, and therefore it was enough to make the observation at the same minute.
-The variability of the inclination needle oscillation period over time, from which it was possible to infer changes in the total field, was considered even smaller and therefore required less precise observation times.
+The first two elements, i.e. declination and horizontal intensity, often change quite significantly from minute to minute; therefore, their observations were always made in the same second.
+In the case of inclination, the changes are less pronounced; therefore, it was enough to make the observation in the same minute.
+The variability in the inclination needle oscillation period over time, from which it was possible to infer changes in the total field, was considered even smaller and, therefore, required less precise observation times.

-Detailed records of the variational magnetic observations are provided in the yearbooks under heading "Register der Variations Beobachtungen".
-The hourly values of magnetic elements in original scale units are given here in tabular form for each day.
+Detailed records of the variational magnetic observations are provided in the yearbooks under the heading "Register der Variations Beobachtungen".
+The hourly values of magnetic elements in their original scale units are given here in tabular form for each day.

-Furthermore, under heading "Resultate der Variations Beobachtungen" an overview of the processed and modified data is provided together with their recalculation from scaled units to degrees.
+Furthermore, an overview of the processed and modified data is provided along with their recalculation from scaled units to degrees under the heading "Resultate der Variations Beobachtungen".
 The tables show the monthly averages of the hourly values of measured data.
-Kreil tried to investigate how the declination changes during the year depended on particular seasons and also admitted the possibility of the Moon phases influence.

-The remaining important parts of the yearbooks were organised as follows.
-Information on absolute measurements used to be placed in the introductory pages of individual volumes.
-Magnetic storms were either recorded within sections on regular observations, or separate sections were devoted to them.
-The term-day observations were typically reported in the section entitled "Magnetische Termins-Beobachtungen".
+Kreil tried to investigate how the declination changes during the year depended on particular seasons and also admitted the possibility of a Moon phase influence.
+The remaining important parts of the yearbooks were organised as follows: information on absolute measurements used to be placed in the introductory pages of individual volumes; magnetic storms were either recorded within sections on regular observations or separate sections were devoted to them; and the term-day observations were typically reported in the section entitled "Magnetische Termins-Beobachtungen".